SoulxReaver/frontend-nanodegree-arcade-game/README.md

     s = down
     r = right
     l = left
+    enter = to Confirm Charactor Selection

 Game Play
 Avoid the bugs
+select your charactor at the begin. touch the bugs and it will reset the game bringing you back to the character selection screen.

 Score
 reach the water to earn a score